angular/angularfire/docs/2-retrieving-data-as-objects.md

 # 2. Retrieving data as objects

 > AngularFire2 synchronizes data as objects using the `FirebaseObjectObservable`.
-The `FirebaseObjectObservable` is not created by itself, but through the `AngularFire.database` service.
+The `FirebaseObjectObservable` is not created by itself, but through the `AngularFireDatabase` service.
 The guide below demonstrates how to retrieve, save, and remove data as objects.

 ## Injecting the AngularFireDatabase service